ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 ## With Sinatra

-Reactrb works fine with Sinatra.
+HyperReact works fine with Sinatra.
 Use this [Sinatra Example App](https://github.com/reactrb/reactrb-examples) to get started.

 ## Building With Rake